eldipa/book-of-gehn/posts/perf/timing/2021-03-07-Quiescent-Environment.md

 add delays due the increasing of the binary.
 See [post](https://easyperf.net/blog/2018/01/25/Code_alignment_options_in_llvm).
- - if you cannot control it, randomize it: you will add noise but it will be random noise and not *biased noise* which is much worst.
+ - if you cannot control it, randomize it: you will add noise but it will be random noise and not *biased noise* that is much worst.
 [Stabilizer (may be)](https://github.com/ccurtsinger/stabilizer)

 ## The experiment setup